 Along with the beloved Gadgie character, this retrospective exhibition showcased Alex’s new works including tributes to 9/11 firefighters, new American-style gadgies, and Peaky Blinders-inspired drawings and paintings.

 The launch night was a huge success, with many art enthusiasts and fans of Alex’s work arriving to be among the first visitors to Hancock Gallery while meeting and talking with the artist himself.

 Throughout the duration of the exhibition, Alex hosted a series of intimate live painting events where fans could experience his creative process first-hand while listening to anecdotes and the previously unheard stories of his life.

-Although Alexander Millar: A Retrospective has now come to a close, we will continue to host similar events with artists at the gallery from 2021.
-In the meantime, our current figurative exhibition Between Distance and Desire is currently showing at Hancock Gallery by appointment only.
+Although Alexander Millar: A Retrospective has now come to a close, we will continue to host similar events with artists at the gallery.
+View our latest exhibitions, follow us on social or join our mailing list to be the first to know all the latest news.

 Share on your Socials: